 Want to try it for yourself?

 No matter how well developers follow the latest secure coding guidelines or how perfect their intentions are, some production code will almost always include at least one security issue.
-Developers are only human, and when faced with trying to balance the large and growing list of potential software vulnerabilities and the mounting pressures for faster release cycles, something has to give.
+Developers are only human, and when faced with trying to balance the large and growing list of potential software vulnerabilities and the mounting pressures for faster release cycles, especially in more complex enterprise-level organizations, something has to give.

 Let’s take a closer look at Static Application Security Testing (SAST) and Software Composition Analysis (SCA), the basic ideas behind these approaches, their advantages, and the differences between them.
 We’ll also cover how to leverage SAST and SCA and combine the two to release secure software and produce truly secure applications.